 Adapting to the environment

-Going back to the examples earlier, our senior partner now being aware of the impact of his approach (and equipped with specifics on behaviours and communication that could limit effectiveness in his interactions with others) can decide to exhibit more S style behaviours (patience, providing reassurance about error reporting, setting time aside to listen).
-This is likely to prompt the team to behave in a more transparent manner when things go wrong – and even ask for help before a problem occurs – as they are likely to feel more secure about how the GP will respond.
+Going back to the examples earlier, our consultant surgeon now being aware of the impact of his approach (and equipped with specifics on behaviours and communication that could limit effectiveness in his interactions with others) can decide to exhibit more S style behaviours (patience, providing reassurance about error reporting, setting time aside to listen).
+This is likely to prompt the team to behave in a more transparent manner when things go wrong – and even ask for help before a problem occurs – as they are likely to feel more secure about how the surgeon will respond.